deafnv/file-server-api/www/authorization/authorize-get.md

 - Method: `HTTP POST`

-- Request body: `X-API-Key: api-key-provided-in-.env` header.
+- Request body: `X-API-Key: api-key-provided-in-config.yaml` header.
 Any request body is used for generating JWT.

 #### Response